-■ Transfers made because of a court order or arbitral award are not made under a contract.
+Transfers made because of a court order or arbitral award are not made under a contract.
 Therefore, no CGT event happens until the asset is transferred under the order or award.

-If the asset is transferred under an agreement to which CGT event B1 (see appendix 1) applies, the event happens when use of the asset passes.
+If the asset is transferred under an agreement to which CGT event B1 (see appendix 1) applies, the event happens when use of the asset passes to the transferee spouse.